Why It Works

 Using a hand or stand mixer, cream sugar, baking powder, baking soda, salt, almond extract, vanilla extract, and butter for about 6 minutes on medium speed or until light and fluffy.
 Stop about halfway through to scrape the bowl down with a rubber spatula.

 While mixture is creaming, sift flour through a sieve and set aside.

 While still mixing at medium speed, begin adding in the yolks, one at a time.
 Mix thoroughly after each addition.

 Turn mixer to low speed and, with it still running, add half of the flour.
 Drizzle in half of the milk.
 Repeat with the remaining flour, milk and rum.
 Continue mixing until homogenous.

 Shut off the mixer and scrape the bowl down with a spatula and stir, if necessary, to incorporate any lumps of batter around the sides of the bowl.

 Divide the batter evenly between the two sheet pans and use an offset spatula to spread the batter into an even layer.
 Tap pans against the counter a few times to dislodge any air bubbles.

 Bake for 5 minutes.
 You'll notice at this time some uneven bubbling in the cakes.
 Remove cakes from oven and shake gently or tap against the counter to deflate the bubbles.
-Rotate the cake pans and continue baking another five minutes or until uniformly pale-golden and spongy to the touch.
+Rotate the cake pans and continue baking another 5 minutes or until uniformly pale-golden and spongy to the touch.

 Set aside to cool until needed.